ibm-cloud-docs/dl/about.md

 # About the IBM Cloud Direct Link Dedicated solution
 {: #dl-dedicated-solution}

 The IBM Cloud Direct Link Dedicated solution lets customers terminate a single-tenant, fiber-based cross-connect into their own {{site.data.keyword.cloud_notm}} private network connection.
 This offering can be used by customers with colocation facilities that are next to IBM Cloud PoPs and data centers.
-It can also be used by network service providers that deliver circuits to customer premises or to other data centers.
+It can also be used by network service providers (NSPs) that deliver circuits to customer premises or to other data centers.

-## Use Case 1: Customer on-premises facility to IBM Cloud
+## Use cases

 These use cases are best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
-Use Case 1 is usually selected: (1) when you want dedicated connectivity for mission-critical workloads, (2) when deterministic latency is required, (3) when you need dedicated, single-tenant connections between a client and IBM, (4) when diverse ports in a point of presence (PoP) are available, or (5) when you require LAG group support for 10 GB or greater speeds.
+Both cases are are used: (1) when you want dedicated connectivity for mission-critical workloads, (2) when you need dedicated, single-tenant connections between a client and IBM, (3) when diverse ports in a point of presence (PoP) are available, or (4) when you require link aggregation group (LAG) support for 10 GB or greater speeds.

+### Use case 1: Customer on-premises facility to IBM Cloud

+This use case is recommended when deterministic latency is required.

 ![Figure 1](/images/direct-link-dedicated.png)

-### Use Case 2: Customer colocation to IBM Cloud
+### Use case 2: Customer colocation to IBM Cloud

+This use case is recommended when ultra-low latency is required.

 ![Figure 2](/images/dedicated-model-colo.png)

-These use cases are best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
-Use Case 1 is usually selected: (1) when you want dedicated connectivity for mission-critical workloads, (2) when ultra-low latency is required, (3) when you need dedicated, single-tenant connections between a client and IBM, (4) when diverse ports in a PoP are available, or (5) when you require LAG group support for 10 GB or greater speeds.
+## More information

 **Termination location:** {{site.data.keyword.cloud_notm}} point of presence (PoP) or Data Center (DC).

 **Typical deployment time:** 10 - 15 business days after the new circuit reaches the PoP.
 Deployment time can possibly be 30 - 60 days overall, depending on your location and requirements when you order a circuit from an NSP or carrier.

-**Cross-connect details:** {{site.data.keyword.cloud_notm}} provides a Letter of Authorization (LOA) that a customer uses to order fiber Ethernet (single-mode fiber only, either 1Gig-LX or 10Gig-LR optics) that runs from a customer cage or provider cage to the {{site.data.keyword.cloud_notm}} CFA termination point, which will be tied down to the cross-connect router (XCR) infrastructure.
+**Cross-connect details:** {{site.data.keyword.cloud_notm}} provides a Letter of Authorization (LOA) that a customer uses to order fiber Ethernet (single-mode fiber only, either 1Gig-LX or 10Gig-LR optics) that runs from a customer cage or provider cage to the {{site.data.keyword.cloud_notm}} Connecting  Facility Assignment (CFA) termination point, which will be tied down to the cross-connect router (XCR) infrastructure.
 The media must be a 1310 nm wavelength optic.

 **Port speed options:** Select 1 Gbps, 2 Gbps, 5 Gbps, or 10 Gbps.